n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 The `clig` feature substitutes optional ligatures that are on by default, but which are activated only in certain contexts.

-Substitutions made by `clig` may be disabled by application-level user interfaces.
+> Note: In some other scripts, substitutions made by `clig` may be
+> disabled by application-level user interfaces.
+For Khmer, however,
+> application of `clig` substitutions in mandatory because these
+> substitutions are important for typographic correctness, not merely
+> for user preference.

 ![Application of the clig feature](images/khmer/khmer-clig.png)